Aller au contenu

 VAT

-The new VAT rules on e-commerce and e-platforms come into force today and one of the most important changes concerns theVAT exemption for purchases outside the EU with a value of less than 22 euros.
+The new VAT rules for e-commerce and e-platforms come into force today, and one of the most significant changes concerns theVAT exemption for purchases outside the EU worth less than 22 euros.

-In a news release this week, the European Commission stressed that the new VAT rules for online purchases are "part of efforts to ensure a more level playing field for all businesses, simplify cross-border e-commerce and increase transparency for EU shoppers regarding prices and consumer choice."
+In a news release this week, the European Commission stressed that the new VAT rules for online purchases are "part of efforts to ensure a more level playing field for all businesses, to simplify cross-border e-commerce and to increase transparency for EU shoppers regarding prices and consumer choice".

 Tolls